yuxiaoxiangyong/Multilateral-Temporal-view-Pyramid-Transformer-for-Video-Inpainting-Detection/README.md

 ##  💬More Analysis

 1. What is inpainting detection?
-And What the solvement of former reserch?
+And What is the solvement of former research?